IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 let x: i8 = 2;
 ```

-And you know for sure that your variable is stored as an 8-bit integer value.
+And you know for sure that your variable is stored as an 8-bit integer.

 Read more about Primitive Types and Object Declaration [here](https://doc.rust-lang.org/book/primitive-types.html)